How Many The Academy Students Graduate on Time or at All?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at The Academy.

-Out of the 317 undergraduate students at American Academy of Art, 59 (about 19%) are considered first-time/full-time degree seekers.
+Out of the 85 degree seeking undergraduates new to American Academy of Art in 2016, 59 (about 69%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask American Academy of Art about graduation rates for other more appropriate groups of students.